xsdk-project/MathPackagesTraining2022/_lessons/amrex/lesson.md

 ### Parallelism with GPUs

 Suppose at this point, you find you have access to GPUs.
-Typically, it may be difficult to adapt your code to take advantage of there resources.
+Typically, it may be difficult to adapt your code to take advantage of these resources.
 And while there are compatibility layers out there, the AMReX framework is already poised to take advantage of GPUs with very little change to the code.

-In our example,
+In our example, the
 same AMReX source code can be recompiled to use a GPU backend for some computations.